 The linkage between the implementation of the MSFD and the Water Framework Directive (WFD), which aims to achieve or maintain the good status of surface water, groundwater and coastal waters, is a major challenge.
 These two directives effectively share a common objective to achieve GES of the waters they apply to, which furthermore overlap in part.
-To address these shared issues, some of the new measures of the MSFD were drawn up in linkage with new measures in the master plans for water planning and management (SDAGEs) and programmes of measures under the WFD.
+To address these shared issues, some of the new measures of the MSFD were drawn up in linkage with new measures in the master plans for water development and management (SDAGEs) and programmes of measures under the WFD.
 Thus, the new measures described in detail in the WFD implementation documents are not found in the MSFD programmes of measures.

-Furthermore, designating and managing marine protected areas are one of the tools which can be mobilised to ensure the protection and preservation of marine biodiversity and its ecosystems.
+Moreover, marine protected areas can be designated and managed in order to ensure the protection and preservation of marine biodiversity and its ecosystems.
 Thus the MSFD explicitly provides for Programmes of Measures to contain spatial protection measures contributing to create a coherent and representative network of marine protected areas addressing ecosystem diversity in a satisfactory manner.
 This means that the measures proposed are consistent with the national strategy on creating and managing marine protected areas.